ohmg-dev/OldInsuranceMaps/README.md

 ---

-Make sure you have `MEDIA_HOST=http://localhost:8080` in `.env`. `MEDIA_HOST` is a prefix that will be prepended to any uploaded media paths that are passed to TiTiler.
+Make sure you have `LOCAL_MEDIA_HOST=http://localhost:8080` in `.env`. `LOCAL_MEDIA_HOST` is a prefix that will be prepended to any uploaded media paths that are passed to TiTiler.

 In production, you will already be using a webserver for static files so you will not need to use `http-server`.
-In this case, remove `MEDIA_HOST` from `.env` or set it to `''`.
+In this case, remove `LOCAL_MEDIA_HOST` from `.env` or set it to `''`.

 ## Running tests